Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications: Methods

-\threesubsection{Device Fabrication}\\ Applying the bi-level topology optimization, we generated a 2D binary permittivity distribution of the metacrystal.
+Applying the bi-level topology optimization, we generated a 2D binary permittivity distribution of the metacrystal.
 The data were imported into COMSOL Multiphysics.
 Leveraging MATLAB LiveLink scripts, we then extracted a 3D model and generated the corresponding .stl file.
 The .stl file was then imported into Ultimaker Cura 5.3.1 for final device preparation.
 The finalized file was uploaded to the Ultimaker S5, and printer settings were optimized to achieve the best possible print quality.
 The printing process for the final structure took 34 hours and used 18.17 meters of silver-colored PLA.
 A 0.25 mm nozzle was used to achieve higher resolution in the xy-plane, which increased the printing time.
 By selecting a 0.4 mm nozzle and a 0.1 mm layer thickness, the printing time could be reduced to 25 hours.
+To enhance fabrication tolerance, we apply a spatial convolution kernel during the optimization process, which acts as a geometric low-pass filter.
+This enforces a minimum feature size and suppresses fine-scale variations, making the design more robust to typical 3D printing imperfections.
+Combined with the non-resonant, low-index nature of the structure, this leads to stable performance under moderate fabrication variability.
+Several large images of the fabricated sample can be found in Supplementary Section 5.